DonggeunYu/MEV-Attack-on-the-BSC/README.md

   2. You can detect the price change and submit a transaction in the next block that takes advantage of the price difference to make a profit.
 - However, to make a profit, you must always be ahead of others.
 - The optimization process
-  1. you can analyze transactions submitted by others in the Mempool, which is a collection of transactions that are not yet part of a block.
-You can calculate if the transaction calls the DEX and what the expected price change will be.
+  1. You can analyze transactions submitted by others in the Mempool, a collection of transactions that are not yet part of a block.
+You can calculate whether the transaction calls the DEX and what the expected price change will be.
   2. Once you analyze the transaction, you can calculate the maximum expected profit by taking advantage of the price change opportunity.
   3. The attacker's transaction must follow immediately after the victim's transaction in order to beat the competition from other attackers and make a profit.